 Strongbow peered out at the crepuscular landscape.
 Big black birds were perched on a dead pine half-way down the slope, with the myriad islands of Matsushima Bay in the distance reduced to silhouettes in the autumn twilight.
 "They just look like regular crows," he said.

 "Why wouldn't they be?"

 Jane seemed underdressed for the occasion, wearing only a pair of baggy cotton trousers and a pale green knit top with matching cardigan.
-Her straight, silver-blond hair reached her nape and was held away from her face on one side by a pink plastic barrette that would have better suited a child.
-She had no watch, no jewelry, no scarf or any other accessory, nothing other than the little raw-silk bag on a long cord she wore across her chest like a bandolier and that contained only her room key—although Strongbow wouldn't learn that until the following day.
+Her straight, silver-blond hair reached her nape and was held away from her face on one side by a pink plastic barrette better suited to a child.
+She had no watch, no jewelry, no scarf or any other accessory, nothing other than the little raw-silk bag on a long cord she wore across her chest like a bandolier, containing only her room key—although Strongbow wouldn't learn that until the following day.

 "Kare eda ni..."
 Jane said, quoting the start of a well-known haiku, "On a withered branch..."